laisloboteixeira/laisloboteixeira/README.md

 <br><br>
 <pre>
-                                    Hi!
-My name is Laís, and I have a Bachelor's degree in Computer Science.
+                                  ✨ Hello!
+My name is Laís and I have a degree in Computer Science ✨ ✨ I am currently doing a postgraduate degree in Machine Learning Engineering ✨
-                                            Potterhead 💚 • Bookstan 📚 • Gamer 🎮
 </pre>
 <br><br>